DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Enbrel is a prescription medication approved by the Food and Drug Administration (FDA) to treat psoriatic arthritis, active ankylosing spondylitis, and moderate to severe plaque psoriasis, rheumatoid arthritis, and polyarticular juvenile idiopathic arthritis (JIA).
+Enbrel is a prescription medication approved by the Food and Drug Administration (FDA) to treat ankylosing spondylitis.
 Enbrel is also known by its drug name, Etanercept.

 Enbrel is administered once or twice weekly by subcutaneous injection.